Responding to Law Enforcement Agencies

 What kind of information do we disclose?

 Provision is strictly limited to information required for the relevant investigations and trials.
-When internal review processes determine the law enforcement agency’s request in accordance with the writ of summons, bench warrant or detention warrant is too broad for its purpose of use, the company will ask the agency for additional explanation, and in some cases may reject the request unless it finds there are reasonable grounds.
+When internal review processes determine the law enforcement agency’s request in accordance with the writ of summons, bench warrant or detention warrant is too broad for its purpose of use, we will ask the law enforcement agency for additional explanation, and reject the request unless it finds there are reasonable grounds.
 We do not submit the information of unspecified users irrelevant to investigations.
 Disclosure content generally includes the following information held by the company:

 ・ Registered information of specified users (profile image, display name, email address, phone number, LINE ID, date of registration, etc.)

 ・ Communication data of specified users (message delivery date, IP address of sender)*